Alan-Jowett/ctsTraffic/docs/ctsMediaStream_interactions.md

   - `g_listeningSockets`, `g_connectedSockets`, `g_acceptingSockets`, `g_awaitingEndpoints`.
   - `ctsMediaStreamServerListeningSocket` performs low-level recv and directly calls `ctsMediaStreamServerImpl::Start(...)` when it parses a START message.
-  - `ctsMediaStreamServerConnectedSocket` owns per-connection timers and scheduling and calls back into `ctsMediaStreamServerImpl` via the `ConnectedSocketIo` functor.
+  - `ctsMediaStreamServerConnectedSocket` owns per-connection timers and scheduling.

-- **Direct coupling points:**
+ **Direct coupling points (before refactor / remaining):**
-  - The listening socket directly invokes the static `Server::Start(...)` API.
+ - The listening socket still directly invokes the static `Server::Start(...)` API.
-  - The connected socket uses a server-provided function `ConnectedSocketIo` (tight coupling to server's internal send logic).
+ - The connected socket no longer depends on a server-supplied `ConnectedSocketIo` functor — its send logic is self-contained in `ctsMediaStreamServerConnectedSocket::PerformIo()`.
-  - ServerImpl holds and mutates the global connection vectors protected by a single lock, making the server the central coordinator and a hotspot for coupling.
+ - ServerImpl still holds and mutates the global connection vectors protected by a single lock, making the server the central coordinator and a hotspot for coupling.

 **Suggestions to reduce coupling**
 - Introduce interfaces/events: make `ListeningSocket` emit a "StartReceived" event (interface) instead of calling `Server::Start(...)` directly.
 Inject a `IStartHandler` into listeners.
 - Replace global vectors with an injected ConnectionManager (interface) to avoid static globals and allow unit-testable, pluggable implementations.
  - Use a factory or builder to create `ConnectedSocket` instances (inject `IConnectedSocketFactory`), so `ServerImpl` doesn't `new` the concrete class directly.
  - Limit lock scope and split responsibilities: use per-connection locks or concurrent maps for `g_connectedSockets` and `g_awaitingEndpoints` to reduce contention and simplify reasoning.
-- Make `ConnectedSocketIo` a small interface (e.g., `ISender`) that the connected socket uses, rather than a raw function pointer to server internals.
+ - If desired, replace `PerformIo` with an injected `ISender` interface later to allow pluggable send strategies; current change keeps the send logic close to the connection to minimize coupling.
 - Consider a message-passing queue for START/ACCEPT events between Listener and Server, which decouples timing and allows easier sharding/testing.